-To upgrade an existing Oracle CM SDK 9.0.4.0 schema, see chapter 6.
+Direct upgrade of an existing Oracle CM SDK 9.0.4.0 schema is not supported; see details in chapter 6.

 ECMSDK supports the separation of duty model for the installation of a new ECMSDK schema starting with ECMSDK version 2.1.